Introduction to publishing title management software

 We’d like to highlight these particular articles for insight:

-Here is the video of the webinar we ran, with Consonance CEO Emma Barnes talking through some of the top level ideas behind title management software, with insights into bibliographic data management, ONIX, contracts, rights and royalties, and workflow management.
+Here is the video of the webinar we ran, with Consonance CEO Emma Barnes talking through some of the top level ideas behind publishing management software, with insights into bibliographic data management, ONIX, contracts, rights and royalties, and workflow management.

-It’s all about What good publishers want
+It’s all about What good publishers want:

 Links to some of the resources we mentioned: